 Save This Recipe 💌

-This creamy sauce is a game-changer in the kitchen.
+This healthy alfredo sauce is a game-changer in the kitchen.
 Made with simple ingredients like cauliflower, leeks, and nutritional yeast, it delivers the creamy goodness of traditional Alfredo without the dairy.

 I've used this creamy white sauce as a pizza sauce, a dip for fresh veggies, and I've even swiped it onto chickpea burgers.
 Plus, it's incredibly easy to make and pairs beautifully with your favorite pasta dishes or roasted veggies.